Dr. Christian Möstl

 Eva Weiler joined the Austrian Space Weather Office in May 2023.
 She completed her master's degree in Astronomy at the University of Vienna in 2021.
 For her master’s thesis she constructed a machine learning model that predicts fundamental parameters of evolved solar-like oscillators without requiring measurements of the large frequency separation, hence providing an alternative method for inferring masses and radii of these stars besides seismic scaling relations.
 Throughout her studies she also observed known exoplanets, getting well acquainted with observing strategies as well as photometric analysis techniques.
 During her PhD, she will contribute to simulating the large-scale structure of magnetic flux ropes in CMEs by comparing multi-spacecraft observations - such as Solar Orbiter and Parker Solar Probe - with a semi-empirical model (3DCORE).

-Email ORCID GitHub
+Email ORCID LinkedIn GitHub figshare

 Dr. Martin A. Reiss